txpipe/oura/book/src/sources/n2n.md

 ## Configuration

-The following snippet shows an example of how to setup a typical N2N source:
+The following snippet shows an example of how to set up a typical N2N source:

 ```toml
 [source]